What are crib safety standards?

 - No corner posts.
 Clothing can attach to these posts and injure or strangle a child.

 - Tight and secure screws, bolts, and other construction materials.
 Check these parts every week.
-A physically active child can loosen these structures, and the crib can collapse.
+A physically active child can loosen these parts, and the crib can collapse.

 - Lead-free paint.
-Older cribs may have paint that is lead-based.
+Older cribs may have paint that has lead in it.
 Babies can get lead poisoning from chewing and gnawing on a crib with lead-based paint.

 Don't use an old crib.
 And if a crib has missing or broken parts, don't use the crib and don't try to fix it yourself.
-Get a crib that does not need any repairs.
-For more information on crib safety, call the U.S. Consumer Product Safety Commission (CPSC) at 1-800-638-2772.
+Get a crib that doesn't need any repairs.
+Go to the U.S. Consumer Product Safety Commission (CPSC) website at www.cpsc.gov to learn more.

 - Use only mattresses designed for the crib.
 You should not be able to fit more than two fingers in the space between the mattress and crib.
 Also, remove any plastic covering from the mattress.

-- Help prevent your child from falling out of the crib, the leading cause of crib accidents, by adjusting the mattress level as he or she grows.
+- Help prevent your child from falling out of the crib, the leading cause of crib accidents, by adjusting the mattress level as your child grows.
 Start lowering the mattress no later than when your child begins to sit with little help.
 Adjust the mattress to its lowest setting by the time your baby can stand.

 - Keep cribs-as well as all other furniture and large objects-away from windows to prevent serious falls.

 - Do not place the crib near drapes or blinds.
 Window cords can get wrapped around a child's neck.
 When your child is 35 in.
-(89 cm) tall, he or she has outgrown the crib and should sleep in a bed.
+(89 cm) tall, they have outgrown the crib and should sleep in a bed.

-- Remove mobiles and activity gyms from the crib by the time your child can push up on his or her hands and knees or is 5 months of age, whichever comes first.
+- Remove mobiles and activity gyms from the crib by the time your child can push up on their hands and knees or is 5 months of age, whichever comes first.
 These are strangulation hazards for children who can get on their hands and knees.